pumpkin-py/pumpkin-py/docs/development/access_tokens.rst

 In the *Repository access* section, it is recommended to set *Only select repositories* and select the repositories that you want to expose using this token.
-It is recommended to expose as few as possible, preferably one per repository.
+It is recommended to expose as few as possible, preferably one per token.

 In the *Permissions* section, click on *Repository permissions* and set the *Contents* key to *Read-only*.
 This will also set the Metadata key to *Read-only* automatically.